eclipse-openj9/openj9-omr/doc/compiler/debug/DebugCounters.md

 ````
 Specifies the file to which the debug counter output should be appended (creating the file if necessary), relative to the current working directory.
 If not specified, debug counter output is written to stdout.

-### JIT Options
+### Compiler Options

-A full listing of debug counter-related JIT options can be found by using a command like the following:
+A full listing of debug counter-related Compiler options can be found by using a command like the following:
 ```
 java -Xjit:help={*debugCounter*} -version
 ```